namtoki/English/stock/01_framework/conversation/response.md

 ## 断る

 - Not yet.
+- I wish I could, but ...
   - I wish I could, but I have to be out of town.
+- I'm trying to ...
   - Hey, Toshi?
 I'm trying to work, Emily! (邪魔しないで)
 - I'm ... ing ... at the moment
   - Hang on.
 I'm just finishing up an email at the moment
 - I'll think about it.